IgnacyWie/dankmemerbot/README.md

 ## How to run

 1. Ensure that selenium webdriver is installed.
+2. Write path into your selenium webdriver.
-2. Write your email and password into code, instead of my environmental variables.
+3. Write your email and password into code, instead of my environmental variables.
-3. Run the code.
+4. Run the code.